Musculoskeletal Diseases

 • John Peroni

 In the Lab Research in the Peroni laboratory focuses on the use of regenerative therapies ranging from cellular to blood derived products to treat musculoskeletal injuries, with a concentration on minimally invasive surgery such as laparoscopy, thoracoscopy and arthroscopy.
-Current research project: The surgery, performed in May, is the second successful feline kidney transplant using…
+Research project: Working with a sheep model, collaborators from Georgia Tech and the members of the…

 • Luke J. Mortensen